 - Climathon is focused on city challenges, which are at the core of the programme.
 Organisers must define the challenges they wish to work on within the format developed by EIT Climate-KIC.

 - Climathon operates under a mindset of open collaboration.
-Organisers agree that all the challenges contributed to the Climathon website or ideated as part of any of Climathon-branded events become shareable, accessible and reusable by anyone.
+You (organisers and participants) consent that all the challenges and ideas publicly contributed to the Climathon website or ideated as part of any of Climathon-branded events become shareable, accessible and reusable by anyone.
 Have a look here (FAQ question about IP) for more information.

 Branding and designations